 When preparing dairy-free frostings, you can use a "stick" variety of dairy-free soy margarine instead of a "tub" variety.

-You can also use vegan butter with a cocoa butter base, which lends itself to a texture that more closely resembles traditional frosting.
+You also can use vegan butter with a cocoa butter base, which lends itself to a texture that more closely resembles traditional frosting.
 If you use a vegan butter with a coconut oil base, you'll find the frosting "melts" much more readily and may need to be refrigerated prior to use to firm up.

 Non-Dairy Milk in Vegan Frosting Recipes

-Decorating with Frosting
+Decorating With Frosting

 If you've been using a plastic storage bag with icing tips to decorate with frosting, you know how hard it can be to control your designs.
 Consider upgrading your pastry bag with a silicone piping bag instead.

 There are a variety of choices that allow you to pipe evenly, some are squeezable and others even have screw-on nozzles so you don't get any surprises while decorating.